The Truth in Lending Act (Regulation Z): How Does It Protect Borrowers?

 Auto loans

-Thanks to the TILA, all auto loan lenders must disclose the total amount you’re financing, including any extended warranties and insurance.
+Thanks to the TILA, auto loan lenders must disclose the total amount you’re financing, including any extended warranties and insurance.
 This helps eliminate hidden costs that get passed onto borrowers.

 The TILA also ensures that the interest rate on an auto loan is clearly stated, helping you understand the cost of financing your vehicle.